 Net Worth: US $1.2 Billion

-Christopher Sacca breaks into the billionaire ranks after 2007, when he founded the venture capital firm Lowercase Capital.
+Christopher Sacca, a lawyer turned investor, became a billionaire in 2007 after a series of highly successful angel investments.
 The “Venture Cowboy” invested in the early stages of IT giants like Twitter, Instagram, Twilio.
-His lowercase Capital also owns non-tech related companies like Blue Bottle Coffee and high end restaurant Truckee.
+His lowercase Capital also owns non-tech related companies like Blue Bottle Coffee and high-end restaurant Truckee.
 Since 2015, Sacca has made a few appearances in popular business reality show Shark Tank.

 16. Rakesh Jhunjhunwala